yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/04-data-modeling-and-binary/README.md

 ```

 #### Integers
-In order to understand how integers are encoded in zeros and ones, its important to understand how decimal notation works.
-In decimal every digit is worth it self times ten to the power of its place.
-In binary this only changes slightly, every digit is worth it self times **TWO** to the power of its place.
+In order to understand how integers are encoded in zeros and ones, it is important to understand how decimal notation works.
+In decimal notation, every digit is worth itself times ten to the power of it's place.
+In binary this only changes slightly, every digit is worth itself times **TWO** to the power of it's place.
 Integers can either be decoded as `signed` or `unsigned`.
-Signed numbers can be negitiave or postive, and unsigned numbers can only be positive.
+Signed numbers can be negative or positive, and unsigned numbers can only be positive.

 ```
 HOW DECMAL WORKS...